-Advanced Calculation and Analysis (ISSN: 2520-596X) an online and annually published journal started in 2016.
+Advanced Calculation and Analysis is an online and annually published journal started in 2016.
 This is progressively growing journal with good indexing.
 Calculation is a deliberate process that transforms the inputs into final results with variable changes.
 The arithmetical calculation of algorithm is used to sort the vague heuristics.
 Whereas, the various analytical approaches adopted in scientific methods to break the complex data or substance into small parts to obtain the better understanding of results.

 So, the main subject and scope of Advanced Calculation and Analysis includes Mathematics, Statistical analysis, Computation and regression, Compartment and module analysis, Algebraic Topology, Geo Mathematics, Group Theory and Algebraic Modeling, Industrial Mathematics, Mechanics, Topology and Functional Analysis, Advanced Analysis, Methods of Mathematical Physics, Numerical Analysis, Mathematical Statistics, Operations Research, Theory of Approimation and Splines, Advanced Functional Analysis, Solid Mechanics, Theory of Optimization.
-Additionally the scholars, researchers and students are invited submit the manuscripts of following area,
+Additionally the scholars, researchers and students are invited submit the manuscripts of aforsaid areas.

 Areas of Interest

 - Syntax analysis